Conilo/automodelcar-cic-ipn/README.md

 The launch file in charge of running the full autonomus mode is called `full.launch`,this file launches the following nodes:

 * Image processing: in this node transformations of color and size are executed, in order to apply inverse perspective mapping to make the lines of the track parallel.
-* lane detection: a fine-pix algorithm is applied and with a linear regretion to build the path.
+* lane detection: a fine-pix algorithm and a linear regression are applied to build the path.
 * crossing detection:
 * obstacle detection: this node use data received from the lidar and using a variation of the Dbscan algorithm obstacles are found.
 * master: in this node a pile turing machine is implemented to handle the tasks.